 - Field sobriety tests are administered to determine whether a driver's abilities are impaired by alcohol or drugs.

-- Depending on performance on field sobriety tests, statements the driver may have made and the officer's observations of the driver, the officer may make an arrest for DUI at this point.
+- Depending on the results of the field sobriety tests, statements the driver may have made, and the officer's observations of the driver, the officer may make an arrest for DUI at this point.

 - After the driver is arrested for DUI in Kern County, he or she will be taken to the police station where law enforcement will request that he or she take a breath or blood test to determine his or her blood alcohol concentration.

-The evidence obtained in a DUI arrest will typically provide the primary foundation for the government's case against you.
-Make sure you have a skilled lawyer to counter this evidence and testimony by the arresting officer at every stage of your case.
+The evidence obtained in a Kern County DUI arrest will typically provide the primary foundation for the state's case against you.
+Make sure you have a skilled DUI lawyer to counter this evidence and testimony by the arresting officer at every stage of your case.